Parkinson’s affects everyone differently, but for women there are some aspects of life that need particular consideration, namely:

 How might Parkinson’s affect women?

 Although almost 50% of people with Parkinson’s are women (the incidence in men is fractionally higher), there has been very little research into the additional challenges that women may encounter.
 In fact, most information is anecdotal rather than based on clinical research and tends to emerge as a result of the sharing of problems.
-However, not everyone is forthcoming with their difficulties so the overall picture is perhaps not truly representative of the broad range of women’s experiences.
+However, not everyone is forthcoming with their difficulties so the overall picture is perhaps not truly representative of the broad range of experiences of Parkinson's in women.

 Pregnancy and breast-feeding

 Pregnancy affects the body in many ways – both visible and within the body.
 Hormonal changes may affect your brain’s sensitivity to dopamine, which in turn can affect symptoms, particularly tremor.
 Stress can compound problems too.
 How your Parkinson’s is affected will be very individual.
-For some women there is no sudden progression or increase in symptoms at all.
+Some patients experience worsening of Parkinson's symtoms during pregnancy.
+This often related to changes in medication, but it can also occur spontaneously.
+It is important to be in contact with your treating neuorologist, to continuously optimise your therapy.

 Changes to body shape and a shift in the centre of gravity during pregnancy can affect balance and may make falls more likely if you have Parkinson’s.
 Ask your doctor, Parkinson’s nurse or a physiotherapist for advice on balance and the use of a walking aid if needed.